-Following are frequently asked questions from prospective students.
+The following are frequently asked questions from prospective students.
+We are hosting an Open FSM Webinar on Wednesday, 10/25 at 5-6pm CT, which is an excellent opportunity to ask any remaining questions.
 Our office also invites you to sign up below for our regular communications for prospective applicants.
-In addition, you can register for our upcoming FSM Information Session on Thursday, Oct.
-20 at 5-6pm CT.

 Does Feinberg School of Medicine accept transfer students?

 Opportunities to transfer into Feinberg are rare and limited to students in good standing at accredited allopathic U.S. or Canadian medical schools located in the U.S. or Canada.
 Successful transfer students will have a premedical academic record similar to that of the class they will be joining.
 Applications for transfer into the third year of medical studies, based on hardship, are considered.

-Potential transfer students, if they meet the above requirements for transfer, are advised to send our office a transfer request letter sometime in the fall/early winter preceding the year of desired transfer (preferably by March 1).
+Potential transfer students, if they meet the above requirements for transfer, are advised to send our office a transfer request letter sometime in the fall/early winter preceding the year of desired transfer (no later than February 15th).
 Additional information will be provided by our office at that point.
-The request may be emailed to the MD Admissions office at firstname.lastname@example.org.
-Students who are not accepted for transfer will be notified by the end of April.
+The request may be emailed to the MD Admissions office at email@example.com.
+Students who are not accepted for transfer will be notified by April 1st.

 Do you accept international students?
 Are there additional requirements for international students?

 Yes, Feinberg does accept international students.
-International students are encouraged to apply if they have completed at least three years of coursework at an accredited U.S. or Canadian college or university located in the United States or Canada.
+International students are encouraged to apply if they have completed at least three years of coursework, including the required pre-med coursework, at an accredited U.S. or Canadian college or university located in the United States or Canada.
 Exceptions may be made to this requirement for colleges or universities located in the British Isles (such as the U.K.) as well as Australia, through study at the undergraduate or graduate level or a combination of both degree levels.
 A bachelor's degree is required prior to matriculation.
 This policy applies to all applicants, regardless of their citizenship status.

 Learn more about the Application Process.